RasaHQ/rasa/docs/api/tensorflow_usage.rst

 --------------------------

 .. note::
-    Since these options affect how operations are carried out under the hood in TensorFlow, it is advisable to understand the implementation of different components first and then configure these options.
-You can always leave them to their default value otherwise.
+    We recommend that you configure these options only if you are an advanced TensorFlow user and understand the implementation of the machine learning components in your pipeline.
+These options affect how operations are carried out under the hood in Tensorflow.
+Leaving them at their default values is fine.

-Depending on the TensorFlow operations an already existing or a custom component uses, you can leverage multi-core CPU parallelism by tuning these options.
+Depending on the TensorFlow operations a NLU component or Core policy uses, you can leverage multi-core CPU parallelism by tuning these options.

 Parallelizing One Operation